nsipplswezey/nsipplswezey.github.io/_posts/2017-12-17-VoltAGE-The-Camera-Pt.-7.md

 ## Scope: What needs to be done?

 These items are to be gifted.
 And the phone is to be used to facilitate the gifting.
 And to develop a clean ML driven gifting flow, we're going to need two phones that are interacting with our VoltAGE targets.
 With what we've done so far, I could go out and grab another iPhone, or resucitate one of my old ones.
-Or I could rebuild everything we just did for iOS, for Android, and use my second phone which is a Nexus 6p.
+Or I could rebuild everything we just did for iOS, for Android, and use my second phone which is a Nexus 6p, and in-so doing enable VoltAGE for Android users.

 What's involved here: